emdanish/School-Supplies-Inventory-Management-System/README.md

 ### Database connection error

 - Verify MySQL is running
-- Make sure the password in `DatabaseConfig.java` matches your MySQL root password
+- Make sure the MySQL user `school_supplies_user` exists with password `1234`
 - Ensure the database `school_supplies_db` exists
+- Check network connectivity if using a remote database

+### Login issues

+- The default users (admin/admin123 and staff1/staff123) should work out of the box
+- If you can't login, ensure the database setup was successful
+- Check the application logs for any SQL errors

 ### Other issues

-- Try restarting your computer
+- Try running the setup_database.sql script again to reset the database
+- Delete the target folder and rebuild the application
 - Make sure all installation steps were completed successfully